[J25] A 'consistent' quasidiffusion method for solving particle transport problems

 year = {2024},

-journal = {Nuclear Science & Engineering},
+journal = {Nuclear Science and Engineering},

 doi = {10.1080/00295639.2024.2392942},